w3c/wai-tutorials/source/carousels/index.html.erb.md

 ## What are carousels?

-Carousels, also known as "slide shows" and "sliders", show a collection of items one at a time.
+Carousels, also known as “slide shows” and “sliders”, show a collection of items one at a time.
 For example, scrolling news headlines and featured articles on homepages are common uses of carousels.

 ## What are the key points?